|

 1. Overview

 A previous version of this Legal Guide started out with the sentence: "(b)y far, the majority of tribunal hearings in Ontario are conducted by way of oral [ie. in-person] hearing."
-I'm not sure that in the last ten years that is true anymore.
-Many tribunals default to telephone hearings which I view as an abomination of justice (see below).
+In the last ten years (thanks to COVID and government short-sightedness) that is not true anymore.
+Many tribunals default to ZOOM and telephone hearings which I view as an abomination of justice (see below).

 However the SPPA also allows tribunals the right to conduct hearings in written and electronic (usually telephone) form [SPPA 25.1], simply by passing rules for just that purpose.
 In some circumstances these forms of hearing are useful but in my opinion they carry a great potential for the degradation of natural justice when used as a means to achieve administrative "efficiency" or cost-cutting.